About AUSLINE CATTLE & THE AUSLINE CATTLE ASSOCIATION

 The Management committee includes a number of experienced, successful producers who have been involved within the beef industry and export of genetics for many years.
 The Ausline regulations allow for a progressive Association that can adapt to its members and industry needs with some very exciting plans for the future.

-The breed has already been exhibited at Brisbane and Toowoomba and Bathurst and Canberra Royal shows and at Rockhampton Beef Expo.
+The breed exhibits annually at Brisbane, Toowoomba, Bathurst and Canberra Royal shows plus at Rockhampton Beef Expo.
 A number of Breed Expos showcasing Ausline, Purebred Ausline and Percentage Ausline cattle include the Murrumbateman Field day and the Casino Field days in NSW.
 In Queensland cattle are scheduled for exhibition in 2019 at Toowoomba Farm Fest and Caboolture Farm Fantastic.